Welcome to AddressOf.com Sign in | Help

 So if the control is Button1, then we'll set the size (fixed in this example) to 400x300 pixels.
 For all other controls, we aren't modifying the default behavior.

-Now when we run our example, the Button1 tooltip is drawn in the manner we were expecting.
+Now when we run our example, the Button1 ToolTip is drawn in the manner we were expecting.

 Conclusion